Feature Guides

 Azimuth Window

-• 0° towards the external connector
+• 0° towards the external connectors

 • 90° a quarter turn counterclockwise from the connector